-Ms. Mosier was valedictorian of her law school, graduating summa cum laude and clerked for Presiding Justice David Sills at the 4th District Court of Appeal in California.
-Her cases have been colorful, running the gamut from macabre mortuary negligence cases (involving rotting bodies; one requiring a corpse, buried in the Pahrump desert for seven years, to be exhumed and examined), to defending a patron involved in a raucous and bloody barroom brawl, to creating new law in California when she defended a motorist’s First Amendment right to free speech when he was sued for defamation for complaining about the arresting officer’s treatment during the arrest.
-See Walker v.
-Kiousis, 2001, 93 Cal.
-App.
-4th 1432.
-[Note – the case lists Ms. Mosier under her former name of Holly McGregor]
+Ms. Mosier’s cases have been colorful, from macabre mortuary negligence cases (involving rotting bodies and exhumation of remains from a cemetery after seven years), to defending a patron involved in a bloody barroom brawl, to creating new law in California when she defended a motorist’s First Amendment right to free speech after he was sued for defamation for complaining about the arresting officer’s treatment during the arrest*.

-In addition to success at the trial court level, Ms. Mosier enjoyed another success in the appellate court, with a published appellate court opinion addressing separation of court jurisdiction.
-In that case, Ms. Mosier defended a wife against her disgruntled ex-husband when he sued his wife in civil court for alleged violation of their marital settlement agreement, governed by the family law court.
-See Neal v.
-Superior Court, 2001, 90 Cal.
-App.
-4th 22.
-[Note – the case lists Ms. Mosier under her former name of Holly McGregor]
+In addition to trial court success, Ms. Mosier enjoyed appellate court success, with a published appellate court opinion clarifying separation of court jurisdiction.
+In that case, Ms. Mosier defended a wife against her ex-husband when he sued her in civil court instead of the family law court after their divorce was final*.

 Ms. Mosier is admitted to practice before the United States Supreme Court, Federal Ninth District Court of Appeal, Federal District Courts of Arizona and California, and Arizona and California state courts.
 She is a member of the Million Dollar Advocates Forum (membership is limited to attorneys who have won million and multi-million dollar verdicts and settlements), and a former Board of Director for the Orange County Trial Lawyers Association.
 Ms. Mosier received her Bachelor of Arts in Communications from California State University, Fullerton, and was a Merit Scholarship Recipient (1992 – graduation) at Western State University College of Law where she received her law degree.